savarin/rateflask/README.md

 ![][compare]

 Loans of the same sub-grade band pay the same headline rate.
+For example, all B-2 loans issued in Dec 2014 had an interest rate of 9.49%.
 Suppose you were given a number of B-2 loans to choose from, it's worth asking if it's possible to beat the average return in a statistically reliable way.